GeorgeDittmar/reddit-scan-datasets/README.md

 # reddit-scan-datasets
-datasets of raw text from reddit
+Simple datasets pulled from reddit to do nlp on.
+Related to the Enki project.

+Current datasets:
+Titless